SerenityOS/serenity/Base/usr/share/man/man1/mkdir.md

 ## Name

-mkdir - create a directory
+mkdir - create directories

 ## Synopsis

 ```**sh
-$ mkdir path
+$ mkdir directories...
 ```

 ## Description

-Create a new empty directory at the given *path*.
+Create a new empty directory for each of the given *directories*.

 ## Examples